beres/serialize-json/README.md

 # form-serialize-json
  Serialize form data to Json (deep structure).

- serialises a form to an object.
-The use is the same with $.fn.serialize and $.fn.serializeArray, or serializeJson(array)
+ This script solved the problem of hierarchy name of Input in C#. serialises a form to an object.
+The use is the same with $.fn.serialize and $.fn.serializeArray, or serializeJson(array).

  The keys are the form element names(split with dot) and the value is the the form element value.
 If multiple form elements have the same name with different values,